fleek-network/ursa/infra/README.md

 # Ursa Infra

-> Deploy and run an ursa node, with an nginx proxy infront.
+> Deploy and run an ursa node, with nginx proxy infront.
 Setup with cerbot and letencrypt.
 Certs are auto renewed.

 ## Prerequisites